mitchellh/terraform-provider-multispace/docs/resources/run.md

 ### Optional

+- **do_apply** (Boolean) Whether or not to trigger an Apply run when creating the resource.
+For example, if you wish to ensure that Terraform triggers a destroy on all your workspaces, before deleting them, but you wish to kick off your first apply manually
+- **do_destroy** (Boolean) Whether or not to trigger a Destroy run when destroying the resource.
+For example, if destroying some workspaces is unnecessary
 - **id** (String) The ID of this resource.
 - **manual_confirm** (Boolean) If true, a human will have to manually confirm a plan to start the apply.
 This applies to the creation only.
 Destroy never requires manual confirmation.
 This requires a human to carefully watch the execution of this Terraform run and hit the 'confirm' button.
 Be aware of resource timeouts during the Terraform run.
 - **retry** (Boolean) Whether or not to retry on plan or apply errors.